 On another occasion the house in Marbella, built like Fort Knox with high walls and electric gate, didn’t stop the public seeing how a movie star lives.

-Connery got cheated by the studios too.
+Cheated by the studios

 His contract for the Hitchcock movie, Marnie, included a clause for $2,000 dollars a day, each day of over-run.
 It ran over schedule three days.
 He never got paid that excess.
 He complained to his agent.
 “Leave it, Sean.
 It’s your tip to the studio.”
 I can hear Connery, a man who probably still has his first dollar, demanding full payment: I did the extra days.
 I want paid or I’ll sue.
 And I can hear his agent reply: No one sues Jack Warner.
 Forget it, or you won’t eat in this town again.
+Connery refused to forget it.

 I asked Connery what became of his money.